Primordia (video game): Critical reception

 By contrast, larger sites such as IGN and GameSpy complained that the puzzles were too numerous and too difficult, that the game's low resolution did a disservice to its graphics, and that the game's humor could be jarring.

 On Metacritic, it holds a score of 72/100.

 An iOS port of Primordia was released on September 21, 2016.
 This version modified the controls to accommodate a touch-screen interface and changed the font to be more readable on a smaller screen.
 Its reviews from larger sites have been positive, and its Metacritic score is 81/100.
 TouchArcade rated the game 4.5/5, describing it as "brilliant": "The writing is stellar, the voice acting is ace, the style is top notch, and the soundtrack perfectly sets the tone."
 148Apps rated it 4/5, praising its "great art, clever puzzles, and fantastic world building."

 "Fallen"

-In June 2013, Wormwood Studios released "Fallen", a spoiler-free spin-off story set after the game's ending, which was praised for its writing and art.
+In June 2013, Wormwood Studios released "Fallen", a spoiler-free spin-off novella set after the game's ending, which was praised for its writing and art.
 "Fallen" is available for free as a PDF, ePUB, or animated audiobook.
 It has been translated into German, Italian, and Spanish.